umbraroze/epicdiff/README.md

 # epicdiff - diffs of epics, in an epic manner

+> **MAINTENANCE NOTE:**
+> The original code in this repository is from 2010-2011.
-> **MAINTENANCE NOTE:** This code was split off from an earlier
+> This code was split off from an earlier
-> repository, so history stuff is not here.
-I'm going to eventually
+> repository, so Git history is sadly not here.
-> tidy it up a little bit so that it might run under Processing
+> I'm going to eventually tidy the project up a little bit
+> so that it might run under modern Processing versions.
-> 4 or something.

 epicdiff is a app suite for creating illustrative and entertaining animations out of docdiff-produced diffs.
 It was basically written so